zeh/dasmjs/README.md

 ### Convenience functions

 For convenience, this library also exposes one additional function that can be useful when processing assembly sources, `resolveIncludes`.
-This function parses all `include`, `incbin` and `incdir` pseudo-ops from the source, and resolves them to their respective file URIs and content.
+This function parses all `include`, `incbin` and `incdir` pseudo-ops from the source, and resolves them to their respective file URIs (in POSIX format) and content.
 Use it like so:

 ```JavaScript
 import { resolveIncludes } from "./../lib/index";